ManiVaultStudio/ClustersFromPointsPlugin/README.md

 ## Usage
 This plugin produces a single clusters dataset and continuously updates the clusters as parameters are changed.
 Please follow these steps to generate clusters:
 - Right-click a points dataset in the data hierarchy
-- Choose Analyze > Clusters from points
+- Choose Analyze > Extract clusters from points
 - Enter the name of the target clusters dataset
 - Choose the extraction dimension
 - Pick a grouping algorithm